-PA RT I-PRELIMINARY 6 1.
-2. 3.
-4. Short title and commencement Interpretation Purpose Principles 6 24 OF ART 2-ADMINISTRATION: ESTABLISHMENT AND RO THE NATIONAL CONSERVATION AND ENVIRONMENT ADVISORY COUNCIL AND THE DEPARTMENT OF VIRONMENT ГAL 5.
-6. 7.
-8. 9.
-10. 11.
-12. 13.
-Powers and duties of the Minister Establishment of the Council Functions of the Council Standing Committees of the Council Functions of the Committee The Director of Environment Functions and powers of the Director of Environment Signature and delegation of Director Implementation and enforcement of this Act 27 29 30 30 31 31 32 PAI RT 3-ENVIRONMENTAL MANAGEMENT 33 14.
-15. 16.
-National Environmental Management Strategy National Environmental Information System Annual stewardship report 34 36 PA RT 4-CERTIFICATE OF ENVIRONMENTAL APPROVA L 36 17.
-18. 19.
-Certificate of environmental approval Issue of Certificate Monitoring compliance 37

-20. Requirement for further information or an environmental impassessment

-21. Approvals from other governmental entities 39

-PAR T 5-CONSERVATION OF BIOLOGICAL DIVERSITY 39

-22. National Strategy for the Conservation of Biological Diversity

-23. Identification and monitoring

-24. Protected fauna

-25. Protected flora

-26. Partially protected fauna

-27. Partially protected flora Unprotected species of fauna and flora

-28. 29.
-Actions against protected and partially protected species of fauna

-29. flora

-30. Preservation order

-PAR T 6-TRADE OF SPECIMENS 46

-31. Permit required for trade

-32. Permission required for scientific research

-DAD T 7-PROTECTED AREAS

-ГАЛ

-33. Protected areas

-34. Preparation of Protected Areas Systems Plan

-35. Designation of protected area

-36. Notice of intention to designate a protected area

-37. Temporary protected area

-38. Demarcation of boundaries

-39. 40.
-Responsibility for management of protected areas Private land in protected areas

-40. 41.
-Vesting of Crown land in protected areas in trustees

-42. Agreement to manage private land as protected area

-43. Activities in buffer zones

-44. Restrictions on disposal of Crown land in protected areas

-45. Restrictions on development in protected areas

-46. Operations by governmental entities in protected areas

-47. Management plan for protected forest areas consistent with PAS Plan

-NEMS

-48. Felling, extraction or removal of timber from protected areas

-PAR T 8-FORESTS AND FIRES 59

-49. Forestry operations 59

-50. Silviculture, agro-forestry and tree planting

-51. Forested private lands 59

-52. Fire prevention

-PAR RT 9-POLLUTION CONTROL .
-61 53.
-54. 55.
-56. Registration of releases of pollutant Pollution permits Director to monitor compliance Performance standards 61 61 ENV PART 10-SPILLS, ACCIDENTAL RELEASES AND /IRONMENTAL RESTORATION .
-62 57.
-58. Spills and accidental releases Environmental restoration order 62 64 PAR RT 11-ENVIRONMENTAL AUDIT AND MONITORING .
-65 59.
-60. 61.
-62. 63.
-Environmental auditing Environmental management plan Environmental monitoring Powers of entry, search and seizure Sampling and testing 65 65 66 PAR RT 12-ADMINISTRATIVE PROCEEDINGS 64.
-65. 66.
-67. 68.
-69. Notice of violation Issue of administrative order Administrative order Administrative civil assessment Application for determination of administrative civil assessment Other actions by the Director 68 68 70 72 PAR T 13-PRIVATE CIVIL ACTIONS 70.
-Private civil actions ART 14- PHYSICAL PLANNING AND ENVIRONMENTAI PEALS) TRIBUNAL 71.
-72. 73.
-74. Composition of Tribunal Jurisdiction of the Tribunal Powers of the Tribunal Procedure of Tribunal 75 77 RT 15-OFFENCES 75.
-76. 77.
-78. 79.
-80. 81.
-Penalty for breach of regulations Offence for protected species Obstruction of an authorised officer Criminal offence for knowing or reckless endangerment Scientific evidence Penalties under the Act not substituted for others Administrative and criminal actions 80 80 80 81 82

-PART 16-LIABILITY OF PUBLIC AND PRIVATE OFFICIALS83
+PRELIMINARY

+SECTION

+- 1. Short title

+- 2. Interpretation

+- 3. Purpose

+- 4. Principles

+ADMINISTRATION: ESTABLISHMENT AND ROLE OF THE NATIONAL CONSERVATION AND ENVIRONMENTAL ADVISORY COUNCIL AND THE DEPARTMENT OF ENVIRONMENT

+- 5. Powers and duties of the Minister

+- 6. Establishment of the Council

+- 7. Functions of the Council

+- 8. Standing Committees of the Council

+- 9. Functions of Standing Committee

+- 10. The Director of Environment

+- 11. Responsibilities of Director of Environment

+- 12. Signature and delegation of Director

+- 13. Implementation and enforcement of this Act

+ENVIRONMENTAL MANAGEMENT

+- 14. National Environmental Management Strategy - 15.
+National Environmental Information System - 16.
+Annual stewardship report

+CERTIFICATE OF ENVIRONMENTAL APPROVAL

+17. Certificate of environmental approval

+- 18. Issue of Certificate - 19.
+Monitoring compliance - 20.
+Requirement for further information or an environmental impact assessment - 21.
+Approvals from other governmental entities

+CONSERVATION OF BIOLOGICAL DIVERSITY

+- 22. National Strategy for the Conservation of Biological Diversity

+- 23. Identification and monitoring

+- 24. Protected fauna

+- 25. Protected flora

+- 26. Partially protected fauna

+- 27. Partially protected flora

+- 28. Unprotected species of fauna and flora

+- 29. Actions against protected and partially protected species of fauna and flora

+- 30. Preservation order

+TRADE OF SPECIMENS

+- 31. Permit required for trade - 32.
+Permission required for scientific research

+PROTECTED AREAS

+- 33. Protected areas - 34.
+Preparation of Protected Areas Systems Plan - 35.
+Designation of protected area - 36.
+Notice of intention to designate a protected area - 37.
+Temporary protected area - 38.
+Demarcation of boundaries - 39.
+Responsibility for management of protected areas - 40.
+Private land in protected areas - 41.
+Vesting of Crown land in protected areas in trustees - 42.
+Agreement to manage private land as protected area - 43.
+Activities in buffer zones - 44.
+Restrictions on disposal of Crown land in protected areas - 45.
+Restrictions on development in protected areas

+- 46. Operations by governmental entities in protected areas - 47.
+Management plan for protected forest areas consistent with PAS Plan and NEMS - 48.
+Felling, extraction or removal of timber from protected areas

+FORESTS AND FIRES

+- 49. Forestry operations

+- 50. Silviculture, agro-forestry and tree planting

+- 51. Forested private lands

+- 52. Fire prevention

+POLLUTION CONTROL

+- 53. Registration of releases of pollutant

+- 54. Pollution permits

+- 55. Director to monitor compliance

+- 56. Performance standards

+SPILLS, ACCIDENTAL RELEASES AND ENVIRONMENTAL RESTORATION

+- 57. Spills and accidental releases - 58.
+Environmental restoration order

+ENVIRONMENTAL AUDIT AND MONITORING

+- 59. Environmental auditing

+- 60. Environmental management plan

+- 61. Environmental monitoring

+- 62. Powers of entry, search and seizure

+- 63. Sampling and testing

+ADMINISTRATIVE PROCEEDINGS

+- 64. Notice of violation

+- 65. Issue of administrative order

+- 66. Administrative order

+67 A .d ai atmatir ra air ri 1 000000000000000000000000000000000000000 67 Admii nistrative C1V1 assessment

+- 68. Application for determination of administrative civil assessment - 69.
+Other actions by the Director

+PRIVATE CIVIL ACTIONS

+70. Private civil actions

+PHYSICAL PLANNING AND ENVIRONMENTAL (APPEALS) TRIBUNAL

+- 71. Composition of Tribunal

+- 72. Jurisdiction of the Tribunal

+- 73. Powers of the Tribunal

+- 74. Procedure of Tribunal

+OFFENCES

+- 75. Penalty for breach of regulations

+- 76. Offence for protected species

+- 77. Obstruction of an authorised officer

+- 78. Criminal offence for knowing or reckless endangerment61

+- 79. Scientific evidence

+- 80. Prosecutions and penalties under other Acts not precluded

+- 81. Administrative and criminal actions

+LIABILITY OF PUBLIC AND PRIVATE OFFICIALS